 Today we will learn how to making your website easy to crawl and indexed by the search engine.
-In crawling your website, SEO performs is very important role.
+In crawling your website, SEO (Search Engine Optimization) performs is very important role.
 Crawling means find out your links and crawling your site.
 If the search engines is not able to crawling your website, the site will not get ranked top.
-If your site will not be crawled by search engine, then site will not be accessible easily.
+Also, If your site will not be crawled by search engine, then site will not be accessible easily.

 If the your website is accessible it means all the links and pages of your site indexed and can easily rank the target keywords.